Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/README.md

   - TASK: Build a model that predicts the rating of a movie based on features like genre, director, and actors.
 You can use regression techniques to tackle this problem.
 The goal is to analyze historical movie data and develop a model that accurately estimates the rating given to a movie by users or critics.
 Movie Rating Prediction project enables you to explore data analysis, preprocessing, feature engineering, and machine learning modeling techniques.
 It provides insights into the factors that influence movie ratings and allows you to build a model that can estimate the ratings of movies accurately.

 - [Github Link](https://github.com/Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/tree/main/Task%202-MOVIE%20RATING%20PREDICTION%20WITH%20PYTHON)

+# CONCLUSION:

+The Codsoft Data Science Internship has been an enriching experience, providing me with the skills and knowledge to tackle real-world data challenges.
+I am grateful for the opportunity to contribute to meaningful projects and look forward to applying these skills in future endeavors.

 # Feedback and Suggestions: